Asif-000/Route/README.md

 DELETE /users/:id – Delete a user by ID

-In-Memory Data Storage: Users are stored in an in-memory array (no database connected yet).
+In-Memory Data Storage: Users are stored in an in-memory array.

 Modular Routing: User routes are separated into their own file for better organization (routes/user.js).

 JSON Body Parsing: Uses express.json() middleware to handle JSON request bodies.

+A Postman collection is included in the repository to help you quickly test the available API endpoints.

 🛠 Technologies Used
 Node.js